macrohuang1993/Focal-Stack-Camera-Compare/README.md

 ## Focal Stack Depth Estimation
 Run main_FSNet.py.
 See examples in FSNet_train.sh

+## Datasets
-##Datasets used for training will be made availabe soon.
+Datasets used for training will be made availabe soon.